abdulmalikjalloh/Python-Intro/README.md

   - Is when the value of a variable is changed at the memory location.

-- Data types
+- Data types.

   - Data types are variables used to reserve memory space.
     In python programming an explicit varaiable initialisation is not required to reserve memory space.
 This happens automatically when you initialised a value to a variable.
-Some of the data types in python are listed below
+Some of the data types in python are listed below.
-    - String
+    - String.
-    - Numeric Types(int, float)
+    - Numeric Types(int, float).
-    - Boolean(True/False)
+    - Boolean(True/False).
-    - Sequence Types (list,tuple)
+    - Sequence Types (list,tuple).
-    - Set Types (set, frozenset)
+    - Set Types (set, frozenset).

-- Input function
+- Input function.

   - input function: is used to capture user input in python and the default data type is string.
-Use the int, float, string and other data types to convert the default string input to the respective data type as required
+Use the int, float, string and other data types to convert the default string input to the respective data type as required.

-- List & Strings Methods/functions
+- List & Strings Methods/functions.

   - List Methods are used to perform list operations.
   - String Methods are used to perform string operations.

-- Arithmetic Expression
+- Arithmetic Expression.

-  - Arithmetic expressions evaluates to a number
+  - Arithmetic expressions evaluates to a number.
-  - Arithmetic operators
+  - Arithmetic operators.
-    - (+) plus operator
+    - (+) plus operator.
-    - (-) subtraction operator
+    - (-) subtraction operator.
-    - (\*) muliplication operator
+    - (\*) muliplication operator.
-    - (/) division operator (anwer with remainder)
+    - (/) division operator (anwer with remainder).
-    - (//) floor division/ integer quotient operator (round the answer with no remainder)
+    - (//) floor division/ integer quotient operator (round the answer with no remainder).
-    - (%) operator : mod/modulus (outputs the remainder )
+    - (%) operator : mod/modulus (outputs the remainder ).
-    - (\*\*) powers
+    - (\*\*) powers.

 - Logical Expressions
-  - Logical expression evaluates to either True or False
+  - Logical expression evaluates to either True or False.
-  - The three logical Operators are; and, or, not "
+  - The three logical Operators are; and, or, not ".
-- Comparison Operators
+- Comparison Operators.
   - Use comparison operators to compare values.
-    - (==) equal to
+    - (==) equal to.
-    - (<)less than
+    - (<)less than.
-    - (>)greater than
+    - (>)greater than.
-    - (<) less than or equal to
+    - (<) less than or equal to.
-    - (>=) greater than or equal to
+    - (>=) greater than or equal to.
-    - (!=) Not equal to
+    - (!=) Not equal to.

 # Selection

 - Is used to control the flow of program using if, else and elif to ensure a block of code is executed if the condition is true.
-- if and else statement
+- if and else statement.
-  - if this condition is true(met) do something
+  - if this condition is true(met) do something.
-  - else do something different
+  - else do something different.
-- if, else and elif statement
+- if, else and elif statement.
-  - if this condition is true(met) do something
+  - if this condition is true(met) do something.
-  - elif this other condition is true(met) do something else
+  - elif this other condition is true(met) do something else.
-  - else do something different
+  - else do something different.
-- Nested Selection
+- Nested Selection.

-  - This is when an if/else block(selection) is place inside another if/else block(selection)
+  - This is when an if/else block(selection) is place inside another if/else block(selection).
-  - Nested if only
+  - Nested if only.

-    - if this condition is true(met) do something
+    - if this condition is true(met) do something.
-      - if this condition is true(met) do something (This if is nested)
+      - if this condition is true(met) do something (This if is nested).
-    - else do something different
+    - else do something different.

-  - Nested if and else
+  - Nested if and else.
-    - if this condition is true(met) do something
+    - if this condition is true(met) do something.
-      - if this condition is true(met) do something (This if is nested)
+      - if this condition is true(met) do something (This if is nested).
-      - else do something different (This else is nested)
+      - else do something different (This else is nested).
-    - else do something different
+    - else do something different.

 # Iteration

-- To put simply iteration means repetition, python uses the for and while loops
+- To put simply iteration means repetition, python uses the for and while loops.
-  - For Loop is used when the number of iteration is known
+  - For Loop is used when the number of iteration is known.
-  - While loop is used unitl a condition is met(unknow number of iterations)
+  - While loop is used unitl a condition is met(unknow number of iterations).